Gamovoid17/Credit_card_recommend_system/README.md

-db_utils.py : Provides utility functions (e.g., get_conn()) to connect and interact with the backend MySQL database. schema.sql : SQL script to create necessary tables such as user_profiles and chat_history in the MySQL database. style.css : Basic styling for the frontend chat interface. index.html : The main UI for the credit card advisor chatbot, allowing users to interact via chat in a browser.
+db_utils.py : Provides utility functions (e.g., get_conn()) to connect and interact with the backend MySQL database. schema.sql : SQL script to create necessary tables such as user_profiles and chat_history in the MySQL database. style.css : Basic styling for the frontend chat interface. index.html : The main UI for the credit card advisor chatbot, allowing users to interact via chat in a browser .

 # Database tables
 user_profiles:Stores user-specific information required for card recommendations. (monthly_income, spend_fuel, spend_travel, spend_groceries, spend_dining,preferred_benefits (cashback, travel points, or lounge access),credit_score)